 New "no net loss" provisions of Government Code Section 65863 require the City to ensure an adequate supply of land resources are available for housing development throughout the duration of the 2023-2031 planning period.
-If housing sites identified within the City's 6th Cycle housing element update are developed with non-residential uses, lower residential densities, or residential uses at affordability levels higher than anticipated by the Housing Element, then the City's Housing Element could be determined to be out of compliance.
-Accordingly, the City's RHNA requirement is further buffered with 228 additional units (shown as "Surplus" in Fig. 2) to aid the City in compliance with "no net loss" provisions.
+If housing sites identified within the City's 6th Cycle housing element update are developed with non-residential uses, lower residential densities, or residential uses at affordability levels higher than anticipated by the Housing Element, then the City's RHNA requirement is further buffered with 228 additional units (shown as "Surplus" in Fig. 2) to aid the City in compliance with "no net loss" provisions.